 = Check the specific IT Resources online documentation ( Email , LAN and WiFi , Personal and Shared Network Areas , Printing on Public Network Printers and VPN Remote Connection ) to find out support details for the above-listed operating systems.

-= Although unsupported and not yet documented, some IT Resources may work for the above-listed operating systems.
+= Although unsupported and/or not yet documented, some IT Resources may work for the listed operating systems.
 Contact Portable Device Support for up-to-date information and support status.
-Please be advised that in these cases support is NOT guaranteed and assistance is provided on "best effort".
+Please be advised that in these cases support is NOT guaranteed and assistance is provided accordinf to "best effort" policy.